 The effect is striking in person, and from a distance looks incredibly believable!
 I found the combination of pantyhose face covering along with a thick cloud of smoke almost impossible to see out of, so I could only perform the smoke trick when standing still.

 If this inspired a project or costume build of your own I'd love to see it!
-Share a picture in the comments below of your smoky creation and I'll gift a Pro Membership.
+Share a picture in the comments below of your smoky creation.